This plate-loaded exercise targets your lower chest. Moving each arm independently helps build strength and balance.

 3. Slowly return the handle to the starting position while feeling the stretch in your lower chest.

-4. Maintain balance to ensure both arms do not move on different paths.
+4. Maintain balance to prevent your arms from moving on different paths.

 Exhale when pushing the handle out, and inhale when returning to the starting position.